Jim Hardin: Death

 Hardin, a pilot, died on March 9, 1991, when his Beech 35-C33A crashed in Key West, Florida.
 Shortly after taking off from Key West International Airport the propeller of his aircraft failed from fatigue.
 The aircraft stalled and the plane crashed while Hardin attempted to return to the airport to make an emergency landing.
 It was widely reported that, during the plane's descent, Hardin steered the plane away from a baseball field filled with young children.
-The plane came to rest in a parking lot of a TGI Fridays restaurant, which was under construction at the time.
+The plane crashed in a parking lot of a TGI Fridays restaurant, which was under construction at the time.
 Hardin was survived by his wife and three children.